elkromer/markdown/OpenPGP.md

 tags:
   - OpenPGP
 ---
-OpenPGP (Pretty Good Privacy)
+# OpenPGP (Pretty Good Privacy)

-* provides data integrity services for messages and data files through digital signatures, encryption, compression, and Radix-64 conversion.
+Provides data integrity services for messages and data files through digital signatures, encryption, compression, and Radix-64 conversion.
 Additionally provides key management and certificate services.

 The sequence of encryption for OpenPGP is as follows:
 - The sender creates a message